nmshd/documentation/_includes/scenarios/integrate/data-model-overview.md

 ## Message

 A Message is a piece of data that can be sent to one or more recipients.
 The sender is completely free in what the content of the Message looks like.
-Though in order to enable a normalized communication, enmeshed defines some content structures for Messages, and in the future there will be more of those.
-Consider that the enmeshed App only supports those normalized Message `content`s.
+Though in order to enable a normalized communication, enmeshed defines some `content` structures for Messages, and in the future there will be more of those.
+Consider that the enmeshed App only supports Messages with such a normalized `content`.
 Currently there are:

 - [`Mail`](#mail)
 - [`Request`](#request)